kdkocev/playground/css/styleguide/README.md

 ## Centering elements

+The main concern when centering an element is that it has to be in the center no matter the parent width or height.
+Centering the element only on the horizontal plane is easy if you set `display: flex` with `margin: auto;` There are many ways in which you can achieve that.
+You can use `position: absolute;` with a negative margin.
+You can use `display:flex;` with `justify-content: center;` and `align-items: center;`.
+You can even use percentages to size your element
 // how to put something in the center of an element.
 Insights into margin: auto, position: absolute, negative margins. how to make modals and so on...

 ## Symbols in css > + ~ etc.